Phu Yen Province

 A picturesque 50km stretch of coastline backed by mountains and dotted with traditional fishing villages, sandy coves and towering cliffs.

-Champa Towers Located atop Ong Hoang Hill, the three ancient worship towers were built during the late 8th Century.
+Located atop Nhan Hill, the three ancient worship towers were built during the 12th century.
 Today, they are considered as an important cultural landmark of the ancient Champa Kingdom.

 Mang Lang Church